gmarti-web/gmarti-web.github.io/collections/_hub-and-spoke-network/2025-03-16-hub-and-spoke.md

   caption="Figure 6: Traffic flow from hub VPC to spoke VPC"
 %}

-### Hub VPC
+### Traffic within a hub VPC

 The hub VPC has the network's firewall and sole internet connection.
 Route tables move this traffic from a spoke's VPC, to the internet, and back to the spoke.

 The following diagram shows how route tables move traffic within the hub VPC.
 In this example, the spoke VPC's IP address range is 172.16.0.0/12.
-Traffic moves from the spoke to the internet through the transit gateway and network firewall.
+Traffic moves from the spoke to the internet through the transit gateway and network firewall:

 {% include figure
   popup=true